 KXOK 630AM St. Louis, Missouri

-The History of KXOK begins in 1936 as Elzey Roberts, the publisher of the St. Louis Star-Times newspaper applied for a radio station for St. Louis after purchasing KFRU operating at 630 kHz from Columbia, Missouri.
-That St. Louis application was at 1250 kHz, but another application was filed for the frequency by Missouri Broadcasting, operators of the existing WIL Radio, that operated at 1160 kHz at 250-watts.
+The History of KXOK begins in 1936 as Elzey Roberts, the publisher of the St. Louis Star-Times newspaper, applied for a radio station for St. Louis after purchasing KFRU operating at 630 kHz from Columbia, Missouri.
+That St. Louis application was at 1250 kHz, but another application was filed for the frequency by Missouri Broadcasting, operators of the existing WIL Radio, which operated at 1160 kHz at 250 watts.
 Either radio station would be able to increase its power to 1,000 watts to achieve a more regional coverage area from that frequency.

-By the next year KXOK would apply for the frequency of sister station KFRU at 630 kHz, and to move KFRU to 1370 kHz, to operate at 250-watts.
-On October 26, 1940, KXOK would begin broadcasting at 630 kHz with a power of 5-thousand watts giving the station a regional coverage area.
+By the next year, KXOK would apply for the frequency of sister station KFRU at 630 kHz and move KFRU to 1370 kHz, operating at 250 watts.
+On October 26, 1940, KXOK would begin broadcasting at 630 kHz with a power of 5,000 watts, giving the station a regional coverage area.

-Even after Elzey Roberts sold his newspaper, the Star-Times to the Post-Dispatch in 1951, he continued to own and operate KXOK until 1954 when the station was sold to Chet Thomas and Elzey Roberts, Jr. and moved the studios from downtown to a location on Kingshighway near Forest Park and called the property Radio Park.
-In 1960 the station would change hands again, this time to Robert and Todd Storz.
+Even after Elzey Roberts sold his Star-Times newspaper to the Post-Dispatch in 1951, he continued to own and operate KXOK until 1954, when the station was sold to Chet Thomas and Elzey Roberts, Jr..
+He moved the studios from downtown to a location on Kingshighway near Forest Park and called the property Radio Park.
+In 1960, the station would change hands again, this time to Robert and Todd Storz.
 Storz Broadcasting quickly changed the station to a Top-40 format to compete with WIL Radio, which had already established itself as St. Louis' leading contemporary music and personality radio station.

-Even though WIL had a number of top-flight announcers/DJs, KXOK took St. Louis by storm as the popularity of WIL faded into the 1960s.
+Even though WIL had several top-flight announcers/DJs, KXOK took St. Louis by storm as its popularity faded into the 1960s.
 By 1967, WIL would become a country station.

-The format was unique, with a barrage of jingles, sound effects, even music accompaniment during newscasts.
-It was fast, furious with live commercials, voice effects, and prerecorded promotional announcements.
-The station staff participated in benefit basketball games as the KXOK All-Stars throughout most of the 60s and played school faculty throughout the listening area.
+The format was unique, with a barrage of jingles, sound effects, and even music accompaniment during newscasts.
+It was fast and furious with live commercials, voice effects, and prerecorded promotional announcements.
+The station staff participated in benefit basketball games as the KXOK All-Stars throughout most of the 1960s and played school faculty throughout the listening area.
 I remember seeing them when I was in the 8th grade when the All-Stars played the Taylorville High School faculty.

-From the early to late 1960s KXOK became the leader among the young radio listeners, while KMOX remained the station for the older generation.
-In fact, KXOK was one of the top independent radio stations in the country with a regional signal that attracted listeners across much of the mid-Mississippi River Valley and into the Midwest.
+From the early to late 1960s, KXOK became the leader among young radio listeners, while KMOX remained the station for the older generation.
+In fact, KXOK was one of the top independent radio stations in the country, with a regional signal that attracted listeners across much of the mid-Mississippi River Valley and into the Midwest.

 This ad was from April 30, 1957, from the St. Louis Post Dispatch.
 Found on Penterest